Counting bare curves: Transversality and genericity at bare maps

+Let us also note that Lemma \ref{bare transversality} asserts nothing yet about the maps $u$ themselves which are solutions, only that the solution space is transversely cut out.
+We will later want to know that we may choose perturbations so that the maps themselves have some particular genericity properties.
+This is checked by a standard general position argument: we introduce auxillary marked points and formulate the failure of the desired generic properties as some corresponding Fredholm problems, then argue by Sard-Smale.
+We give the details in the remainder of this section.

-In this section, we list the Fredholm sections we will use in the sequel.
-For simpler notation, we let $\mathbf{B}^{\chi}=\mathbf{B}^{\chi;0}$ and write $\bB_n^{\chi}$ to indicate the locus of bare maps from smooth domains whose domain has $n$ marked points (and no punctures).
+We write $\bB_n^{\chi;0}$ to indicate the locus of bare maps from smooth domains whose domain has $n$ marked points (and no punctures).
 We indicate in context whether the marked points should be interior or boundary.
-Recall the bundle of complex anti-linear differentials $\bW^{\chi}\to\bB^{\chi}$.
-In the presence of marked points we have the analogous bundle $\bW^{\chi}_{n}\to\bB^{\chi}_{n}$.
+Recall the bundle of complex anti-linear differentials $\bW^{\chi;0}\to\bB^{\chi;0}$.
+In the presence of marked points we have the analogous bundle $\bW^{\chi;0}_{n}\to\bB^{\chi;0}_{n}$.

+We first list the various Fredholm problems we will consider and their indices, then draw conclusions.